 The 5 Most Common Mistakes that Can Void Your Life Insurance Claim

 The best way to ensure the future financial security of your family after your death is life insurance.
 However, if you you’re not careful, you could end up making a costly mistake.
-In the life insurance world, one mistake could cost your survivors the policy pay-out they deserve.
-Regardless of the type of life insurance policy you have, you need to be wary of the five most common mistakes that may prevent your beneficiaries from receiving their life insurance claim.
+In the life insurance world, one mistake could prevent your survivors from receiving the policy pay-out they deserve.
+Regardless of the type of life insurance policy you have, you need to be wary of the five most common mistakes that may cost your beneficiaries their life insurance claim.

 1. Lying on Your Life Insurance Application